devzonetech/react-collapsible-component/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]

 ReactJs collapsible accordion component.
 Light, simple and functional.
 Allows expand and collapse html content.
 Ready for use in your ReactJs application.
+Works with React 16.x.x versions.

 ## Demo